Discover the value of a native 'stepping stone' garden - Minimalist Gardener

-Discover the value of a 'stepping stone' garden
+Discover the value of a native 'stepping stone' garden

 Recognising that what you do at home links to something larger is the foundation of a stepping stone garden.
-It’s not about scale or perfection, but offering small, usable pieces of habitat that help reconnect a broken landscape.
+It is not about scale or perfection, but offering small, usable pieces of habitat that help reconnect a broken landscape.

 Gardens connect nature